IamSoo/tl-data-eng-interview/README.md

  ## Areas of Improvement
-I can find places which could have been done better.(The time is everything required to achieve that).
+I can find places which could be done in a better way.(only little more time is everything required to achieve that).
 * Data could be downloaded to any cloud storage and and could have been splitted for processing instead of using a big file.
 * A spark processing could be a better option once the file becomes bigger.
 * Hosted bigdata service like an EMR job could be directly initiated from airflow.
 * Services could be moved to K8 for better container management and orchestration.
-* More unit tests could have been added.
+* More unit tests with fixures could have been added.